 - like working with others in a friendly and supportive environment;

-- research opportunities and want to further develop your skills through specialised training; and
+- enjoy research opportunities and want to further develop their skills through specialised training; and

 - enjoy liaising with clients and colleagues in other areas of the ABS and in other organisations, and from all over the world.